 Both lures are designed to mimic feeding baitfish on the surface, making them great lures for catching monster bass or other fish in shallow water.

-What the Difference Between the Whopper Plopper 60 vs 75 is size?
+What is the Difference Between the Whopper Plopper 60 vs 75 in size?

 When it comes to pros and cons, here’s what you need to know: